← Back to Blog

 // Get user's presence status (online, away, busy, offline, etc.)

-private async getUserPresence(): Promise {
+private async getUserPresence(): Promise<string> {

 const client = await this.getGraphClient();